 What Can You Do?

 Wipe-out Wipes: Use good old-fashioned toilet paper to clean up.

 Make Your Own Wipes: Takea tip from Dr. Oz.
 Keep a spray bottle of water by the toilet.
 Fold up your toilet paper and spritz with water, then wipe.
 Want something fancier?
 Try this recipe for a homemade wipe solution: 2/3 c. warm water, 1/2 tsp. baby wash, & 1-2 drops of tea tree oil.
 Mix in a container to use when the time is right.

 Remember: YOUR TOILET IS NOT A TRASH CAN!
 We aren't telling you not to use wipes, but if you choose these products, PUT THEM IN THE TRASH can, not the commode.
 Afraid it may cause odors?
 Place used wipes in a small trash can with a tight-fitting lid, a Diaper Genie II, or old grocery bags you can tightly seal.
 Place an air freshener that neutralizes odors in the bathroom.

 View a comparison test conducted by Consumer Reports to see how toilet paper and "flushable" wipes respond to water.

 Some companies are trying to solve the utilities' wipe gripe.
 They are developing new combinations of materials that will break down faster in the water.
-Unless you know for sure you have one of these products - and there are not many of them, - toss them.
+Unless you know for certain you have one of these products, and there are not many of them, toss them.
 Remember, "When in doubt, throw it out."